 Ms Wang has a wealth of experience in the IP field, with a particular emphasis on computer engineering, telecommunications, semiconductors, photoelectronics and medical instruments.
-She advises clients on relevant IP issues, IP policies and the implementation of strategies, patent searches and analysis, patent validity research and analysis, risk assessment and IP due diligence.
-She is also the designer and co-developer of the NTD Intellectual Property Attorneys’ computerised management system for docketing patent applications.
+She advises clients on IP policies and strategies, patent searches and analysis, patent validity research and analysis, risk assessment and IP due diligence.
+She is also the designer and co-developer of NTD Intellectual Property Attorneys’ patent application docketing system.

 Register for more free content